Types Of Hackers | StrawHat Hackers

 9. Whistleblower

 A whistleblower is someone who tries to expose illegal or unethical activities within an organization, often at great personal risk.
-They are not hackers by trade, but they may use hacking tools or techniques to access and disclose sensitive information that the public or authorities should be aware of.
+While not necessarily a hacker by trade, they may use hacking tools or techniques to access and disclose sensitive information that the public or authorities should be aware of.
 They are the kind of people who reveal injustices happening within an organization or even the government itself.

 10. State/Nation Sponsored Hackers

 State-sponsored hackers are hired by governments or nation-states to conduct cyberattacks or cyber-espionage.
-They typically target the government systems, companies, or critical infrastructure of other countries.
-Supported by ample resources, they tend to be very skilled.
+These hackers typically target government systems, companies, or critical infrastructure of other countries.
+They have ample resources and tend to be very skilled.
 The objectives of their hacks can vary from espionage and sabotage to intelligence gathering.

 Conclusion